-In accounting software, a books closed date can be set so that no transactions can be changed prior to that date.
+In accounting software, you can set a a books closed date so that no transactions change prior to that date.
 This ensures the integrity of financial reporting.
 Once numbers are reported for a certain time period, you don’t want anything to change in your books.

-A books closed setting is also available in Bill.com.
+A Books Closed Date setting is also available in Bill.com.

 |Sage Intacct||No||Yes||When syncing with Sage Intacct at the top level (configuration C or D), best practice is to manually set the Books Closed Date, as only the most recent close date from any entity will sync to Bill.com, possibly preventing transactions from another entity from syncing, even if the period is not closed for that particular entity.|